 Not withstanding the limited scope of the MICIC initiative, it is hoped and expected that its outcomes will be useful for States and other stakeholders in addressing a broader range of migration scenarios.

 Supporting an Evidence-based Approach for Effective and Cooperative State Action

-The European Union fully finances a comprehensive project entitled 'Migrants in Countries in Crisis: Supporting an Evidence-based Approach for Effective and Cooperative State Action' that supports and complements the global MICIC Initiative.
+The European Union financed a comprehensive project entitled 'Migrants in Countries in Crisis: Supporting an Evidence-based Approach for Effective and Cooperative State Action' that supported and complemented the global MICIC Initiative.
 This four-year project, implemented by ICMPD, was launched in January 2015.
 It consists of three interrelated components: